 You can select tags and branches in the window to view, even if these branches and tags do not contain the particular commit (Figure 12).

 Markdown is a powerful tool when adding comments to pull requests, but it can be hard to remember the syntax.
-To make this easier, we’ve added a toolbar to the discussion control (Figure 13).
-This will insert the appropriate Markdown syntax to add common formatting.
+To make this easier, we have added a toolbar to the discussion control (Figure 13).
+This inserts the appropriate Markdown syntax to add common formatting.
 Headings, boldface, italics, links, code, and lists can all be added using the new toolbar controls, and features like @ and # mentions can be entered using the toolbar as well.
 Keyboard shortcuts are available for boldface (CTRL + B), italics (CTRL + I), and creating links (CTRL + K).

-To help you better identify the new comments in their PR, we’ve added some additional decoration to the new replies in existing discussion threads.
-Comments in the files view will also highlight threads that have new comments (Figure 14).
+To help you identify the new comments in a PR, we have added some additional decoration to the new replies in existing discussion threads.
+Comments in the files view also highlight threads that have new comments (Figure 14).

 You can now view all associated pull requests for a commit on the Commit details page.
 From the image below (Figure 15), you can see that: